 Motivations for Participating in Biobanking for Research

 At present, a substantial portion of research with biospecimens – e.g., blood and tissue samples collected from patients and research participants – falls outside the scope of federal law and does not require informed consent from specimen sources.
-However, there are circumstances where prospective consent is needed or sought, and this will become increasingly true if proposed revisions to the federal regulations are finalized.
+However, there are circumstances where prospective consent is needed or sought as a way of building trust with and empowering patient populations.
 In that context, it is essential to better understand why individuals agree or do not agree to have their biospecimens used for research purposes.
-This project undertakes an empirical research project in collaboration with colleagues at Partners HealthCare, Emory University, and the Medical University of South Carolina, administering surveys about why people agree or decline to participate in biobanking protocols.
-This data will be used to target educational efforts and refine the biobank recruitment process, issuing in a ‘points to consider’ guidance document for institutions and research staff involved in biobank recruitment that will be made available to the research community and disseminated across CTSA institutions.
+This project undertakes an empirical research project, in collaboration with colleagues at other research institutions, aimed at answering this question.
+The data will be used to target educational efforts and refine biobank recruitment processes.
+To date, we have completed the survey instrument and are preparing a pilot study, in order to launch the survey in mid-to-late 2017.

 There is growing interest in the research community in documenting informed consent for research using digital platforms and electronic means.
 While the federal government has issued guidance stating that e-consent is acceptable under certain circumstances, there remains uncertainty about how to implement e-consent in ways that comply with state laws and minimize ethical concerns.
 This project aims to provide practical recommendations to IRBs and investigators faced with navigating the legal and ethical challenges of using electronic means to document informed consent for research.
 It hopes to issue a practical guidance document aimed at facilitating the adoption of legally compliant and ethically sound e-consent processes by institutions.